Latin Origin Place Names

 Finnish form of Hispania (see Spain).

-Espanya (Country) Catalan, Filipino, Tagalog, Cebuano
+Espanya (Country) Catalan, Tagalog, Cebuano

 Catalan, Tagalog and Cebuano form of Hispania (see Spain).